Sho8000/Sample/Readme.md

-This is my first program that is pushed to Github
+This is my sample and testing repository.

-1
-2
-3
-4
-5
-6
+To show animation, effect,,, I update the sample image here.